 I am a Black Career Woman

-Having been a victim of bullying as a child growing up, I learned to seek out fashion as a source of strength early on and actively uses it as a personal means of empowerment; because of my own experiences with bullying and my strong desire to help others within the plus size community, I started Dressing Room 8 to provide a web-based resource where women can gain personal and professional empowerment through my fashion and lifestyle focused blog, consultation and coaching services.
+Having been a victim of bullying as a child growing up, I learned to seek out fashion as a source of strength early on and actively use it as a personal means of empowerment; because of my own experiences with bullying and my strong desire to help others within the plus-size community, I started Dressing Room 8 to provide a web-based resource where women can gain personal and professional empowerment through my fashion and lifestyle focused blog, consultation and coaching services.
 Dressing Room 8 helps women learn how to think with clarity, dress with confidence, and live with purpose.
 Dressing Room 8 began in New York in 2015.

 What strategies or steps have you taken to achieve success in your chosen field?